evant/gsonvalue/README.md

 this is that it breaks encapsulation.
 This prevents you from enforcing invariants when you class is constructed and properly hide implementation details from serialization.
-This library will generate TypeAdapters the call your constructor, factory method, or builder to construct you an instance of your class and will only public fields and methods to write it out.
+This library will generate TypeAdapters the call your constructor, factory method, or builder to construct you an instance of your class and will only use accessible fields and methods to write it out.

 This library is a nice companion with google's [AutoValue](https://github.com/google/auto/tree/master/value), but you may use it with any class you